 - Ansible is written in Python supported with YAML scripts.
 Puppet is written in Ruby that supports Domain Specific Language with Ruby.
 The chef is written in Ruby with DSL and has prototype programming.

 - There is only one active node for its configuration, whereas Puppet and Chef follow master-slave architecture.

 - In order to configure nodes, Ansible uses ssh running system.
 In Puppet and Chef, only the client can configure the machine and server for the system.

 - For configuration, Ansible does not use Virtual Machines.
 Puppet requires a client certificate for client system configuration.
-In Chef, a workstation which is a container of all configurations is used that passes the configuration to the master.
+In Chef, a workstation that is a container of all configurations passes the configuration to the master.